bomonike/bomonike.github.io/software-dev.md

 &nbsp;

-Windows knows which <strong>executable</strong> to use for processing each file based on the file name suffix or extension.
-Files that end with <strong>.exe</strong> are treated as <strong>executable</strong> by the operating system.
+A file is <strong>executable</strong> by the Windows operating system if a file's name ends with the <strong>.exe</strong> suffix or extension.
+Other programs are used to open a file based on a list maintained by Windows.

 However, Linux reads the <a target="_blank" href="https://en.wikipedia.org/wiki/List_of_file_signatures">first few bytes of a file (its signature)</a> to determine what program executes that file.

 At the low-level, an executable is created by a <strong>Linker</strong> program that combines executable objects from a <strong>library</strong> of reusable utility objects with custom <strong>object code</strong>.
 Object code is created by an <strong> Assembler</strong> program based on <strong>Assembly code</strong> written by programmers using a <strong>Code Editor</strong>.
 Editors such as Microsoft's Visual Studio Code include a Command-Line Terminal app that executes <strong>Shell</strong> scripts to manage the operating system.
 For example, shell commands download and install commands such as <strong>git</strong> to clone and push code changes to and from the GitHub.com website holding source code files.

+At the top of programming code are requests for <strong>download and install</strong> of 3rd-party <strong>packages</strong> so that their contents can be referenced within the code.

 &nbsp;